-Professor Norman Collie, renowned climber, was a frequent visitor to Sligachan.
-He and John Mackenzie became firm friends and working together they established routes across the Cuillin range so familiar today.
+Professor Norman Collie, a renowned climber, was a frequent visitor to Sligachan.
+He and John Mackenzie became firm friends and working together they established routes across the Cuillin range which have become recognised as so familiar today.

-The Collie MacKenzie Heritage Group are looking to commemorate the achievements of both men with a bronze sculpture of them to be erected at Sligachan on Skye.
-We hope to gain public appreciation for their pioneering climbs of the Cuillin and to celebrate their connection with the place, and their appreciation of the significance of the landscape within Gaelic culture.
+The Collie MacKenzie Heritage Group are looking to commemorate the achievements of both men with a bronze sculpture of both figures to be erected at Sligachan on Skye in 2020.
+Our aim is to gain public appreciation of their pioneering climbs of the Cuillin and to celebrate their connection with the place, and their appreciation of the significance of the landscape within Gaelic culture.

-We have raised over £40,000 towards the sculpture and need to raise another £72,000 to complete our project by placing both figures in the landscape.
+To date, our group have raised over £93,500 towards the sculpture and need to raise a further £23,500 to complete the project and place both figures in the landscape.

 Learn more about us here Our Story

-We are looking for your support to help us build the sculpture and put it in place in time for the opening of the mountain festival in 2020.
+We are looking for your support to help us build the sculpture and put it in place by Autumn 2020

 Please help us to make history on the Isle of Skye.